blob7/Bleeding-Edge-fill-bot/README.md

 Bleeding Edge fill bot

 ## Description
-A custom program to remotely execute Bleeding edge, join a custom lobby and leave
+A script to remotely execute Bleeding Edge, join a custom games lobby, and exit.

-## Setup
+## Setup Bot
 ### Create New Discord Bot
 1. Go to https://discord.com/developers/applications
 2. Select New Application